-There’s something about December that inspires even the most resolute single woman to polish up the artillery and go in pursuit of the elusive single male.
+There’s something about the holidays that inspire even the most resolute single woman to polish up her artillery and go in pursuit of the elusive single male.

-Maybe it’s the holidays, but for some strange reason, I’ve been bumping into a lot of single women who are on the hunt – for a man – and taking it very seriously.
-Sure, there are the mundane responsibilities of everyday life, but the priority to track him down and tie him up, post-haste, seems to take on a new urgency this time of year.
-After all, who wants to be single over Christmas or start the new year alone?
+Maybe it’s the upcoming holidays, but for some strange reason, I’ve been bumping into a lot of single women who are on the hunt – for a man – and taking it very seriously.
+Sure, there are the mundane responsibilities of everyday life, but in December, the priority to track him down and tie him up seems to take on a new urgency.
+After all, who wants to be single over Christmas and start the New Year alone?
 Or so the thinking goes.

-But not just any man will do.
-Most women in mate-hunting mode want a guy who has “a bit more.”
-What “more” is depends on the woman, but fundamentally it means more of a reliable source of income, the ability to muster up good table manners when required and limited baggage (ex-wives receiving alimony and children getting child support).
+But not just any man.
+Most women in mate-hunting mode want a guy who has “a bit more” than they do.
+What “more” is depends on the woman, but basically it means more of a reliable source of income, along with the ability to muster up good table manners when required and limited baggage (ex-wives receiving alimony and children getting child support).
 After that, it’s simply a matter of chemistry, what stage the moon is in, what kind of day they’ve had, good mood, bad mood or state of inebriation — or simply that it’s the month of December.

-But what is so ironic is that mate hunting, especially if there’s even a hint of desperation attached, never works.
+But what’s so ironic about mate hunting – especially if there’s even a hint of desperation attached – is that it rarely works.
 The old saying that you’ll meet someone when you’re not looking has always been my experience, although it took a couple of decades to learn.
-If you added up all of the hours I’ve spent going out with an agenda to find him, I could have had three Ph.D.’s by now, while every single long-term relationship was the result of meeting someone when I wasn’t on the hunt.
+If you added up all of the hours I’ve spent going out with an agenda to find him, I could have had three Ph.D.’s by now, while every single long-term relationship was the result of meeting someone when I wasn’t looking.

-That hunting ritual began in my 20s and lasted through my 30s.
+That hunting ritual began in my 20s and lasted into my early 40s.
 I spent a considerable time at nightclubs, bars, parties — mostly with girlfriends who were also on the hunt — scoping the room for the ever-elusive, long-term relationship boyfriend.
-Sure I connected with some interesting guys here and there, but I’d have a hard time recalling their names now if you asked me.
+Sure I connected with some interesting guys, but I’d have a hard time recalling their names now if you asked me.

 Another long-term flame boarded his horse where I boarded mine.
 If you know anything about horses, you know it’s mostly women who have them.
 The stable was the last place I expected to find a romantic relationship.
 I’d go to the barn with a ponytail, no makeup and baggy jeans — just the opposite of how I’d look when I was officially on the hunt — yet he and I clicked immediately.